 The Saxons also gave Portsea Island and Portsdown Hill their names.
 The Latin for harbour is Portus.
-The Saxon word for island was eg (pronounced ee).
+The Saxon word for an island was eg (pronounced ee).
 So they called the island Portus eg. In time it became Portsea.
-Meanwhile language changed and the word eg was forgotten so they began to call it Portsea Island.
-The Saxon word for hill was dun so the hill was called Portus Dun.
+Meanwhile, the language changed and the word eg was forgotten so they began to call it Portsea Island.
+The Saxon word for a hill was dun so the hill was called Portus Dun.
 In time it became Portsdown.
-Meanwhile the word dun was forgotten and people began to called it Portsdown Hill.
+Meanwhile, the word dun was forgotten and people began to called it Portsdown Hill.

 The Saxon word ham meant village and Cosham was once Cossa's ham.
 Wymering was once called Wygmaer ingas, which means the people of Wygmaer in Saxon.
 The name slowly changed to Wymering.
 Paulsgrove was Palla's grove.
 The Saxon word tun meant farm or settlement and dray meant drag.
 It is not certain what they dragged.
 Perhaps boats were dragged onto the shore.
 Farlington was Fern leah inga tun, which meant the estate or village belonging to the people of Fern clearing.

 In Saxon times Portsea Island was marshy and it only had a small population.
 At the time of the Domesday Book in 1086, Hayling Island had more people.
 A church on the site of St Mary's in Fratton was first mentioned in the 12th century but there was probably one there much earlier.
 However, in the 9th century, King Alfred the Great created a network of forts or fortified settlements across his kingdom to fight the Danes.
 They were called burhs.
 In the event of a Danish attack, all the men in each area would gather together in the local burh.
 Where possible Alfred used old Roman towns or forts.
 In the 10th century his successor, Edward the Elder, repaired the Roman fort at Portchester and turned it into a burh.